Numbers 11 – The People Complain

 ii.
 They soon forgot His works; they did not wait for His counsel, but lusted exceedingly in the wilderness, and tested God in the desert.
 And He gave them their request, but sent leanness into their soul.
 (Psalm 106:13-15)

 iii.
-When we allow ungodly cravings to rule our lives, God may send what we crave – and leanness into our soul as well.
-Better to have a “fat” soul and be deprived those cravings!
+When we allow ungodly cravings to rule our lives, God may send what we crave – and leanness into our souls as well.
+Better to have a well-fed soul and to be deprived of ungodly cravings.

-iv.
-This was a strict judgment, but it was a help to Israel because it taught them to not be ruled by their craving, then it was a huge help to the nation.
-Promised land people must be ruled by more than their physical or emotional appetites.
+v.
+This was a strict judgment, but it was a help to Israel because it taught them to not be ruled by their desires.
+If the lesson was learned, it was a huge help to the nation.
+To inherit the land of Canaan – God’s Promised Land for Israel – they had to be ruled by more than their physical or emotional appetites.

 c.
 So he called the name of that place Kibroth Hattaavah: They named the place Kibroth Hattaavah – which means “Graves of Craving.”
-How many have had their cravings be their grave?
-How many have lived in spiritual death because they yielded to their cravings, and never found victory over their lusts?
+Spiritually speaking, many people are killed by their unrestrained desires.